A New Approch to Model Orchestration

 2. Upload/import data: Bring in data via the UI or a batch process

-3. Build flow: Combine multiple models into a single execution graph
+3. Build flow: Combine multiple models into an execution graph

-4. Run job: Execute a model or flow with a set of data inputs
+4. Run job: Execute a model or flow against a set of data inputs

 5. Download/export data: Extract data via the UI or a batch process